derivexyz/lyra-avalon-interfaces/examples/CollateralManager.md

 ## Only track short positions  <a name="track"></a>

-After transfering ownership, we record the positions in the manager contract. `VaultAdapter._getPositions()` can be used to get all position details.
-As we are inheriting `VaultAdapter` we can also use the built-in structs.
+After transfering ownership, we record the positions in the manager contract. `LyraAdapter._getPositions()` can be used to get all position details.
+As we are inheriting `LyraAdapter` we can also use the built-in structs.

 ```solidity
 uint[10] public trackedPositionIds; // setting hard 10x position limit